Skip to content Skip to footer

 Positioning the blue economy as an asset class, building scalable investment pipelines, integrating ocean considerations into finance, and directing capital towards measurable impact.

 Complementing the main sessions, the Forum will also feature curated side events designed to facilitate cross-sector exchanges, providing participants with valuable networking and changemaking opportunities.
-Additionally, a Blue Innovation Hall which will showcase innovative solutions and technologies that pave the way for a regenerative blue economy will offer real examples of how the principles discussed at the Forum can be translated into scalable action.
+Additionally, Innovation Corners which will showcase innovative solutions and technologies that pave the way for a regenerative blue economy will offer real examples of how the principles discussed at the Forum can be translated into scalable action.

 The Blue Economy and Finance Forum (BEFF 2025) took place on 7 and 8 June 2025 at the Grimaldi Forum in Monaco as a special event of the 2025 United Nations Ocean Conference (UNOC).
 It was co-organised by the Government of Monaco, the Prince Albert II of Monaco Foundation, and the Oceanographic Institute of Monaco, with support from France and Costa Rica, bringing together global policymakers, investors, innovators and leaders to accelerate financing for a sustainable and regenerative blue economy and to advance Ocean-related climate and development goals.